Greek diacritics: Modern use of polytonic system

 Some individuals, institutions, and publishers continue to prefer the polytonic system (with or without grave accent), though an official reintroduction of the polytonic system does not seem probable.
 The Greek Orthodox church, the daily newspaper Estia, as well as books written in Katharevousa continue to use the polytonic orthography.
 Though the polytonic system was not used in Classical Greece, these critics argue that modern Greek, as a continuation of Byzantine and post-medieval Greek, should continue their writing conventions.

-Some textbooks of Ancient Greek for foreigners have retained the breathings, but dropped all the accents in order to simplify the task for the learner.
+Some textbooks of New Testament Greek for foreigners have retained the breathings, but dropped all the accents in order to simplify the task for the learner.

 Description

 Polytonic Greek uses many different diacritics in several categories.
 At the time of Ancient Greek, each of these marked a significant distinction in pronunciation.

-Monotonic orthography for Modern Greek uses only two diacritics, the tonos and diaeresis (sometimes used in combination) that have significance in pronunciation, similar to vowels in Spanish.
+Monotonic orthography for Modern Greek uses only two diacritics, the tonos and diaeresis (sometimes used in combination) that have significance in pronunciation, similar to accents in Spanish.
 Initial //h// is no longer pronounced, and so the rough and smooth breathings are no longer necessary.
 The unique pitch patterns of the three accents have disappeared, and only a stress accent remains.
 The iota subscript was a diacritic invented to mark an etymological vowel that was no longer pronounced, so it was dispensed with as well.